 Electric space heaters, over their lifetime, probably cost more over all.
 But they offer perhaps the safest portable heat sources available.
 You get what you pay for.

-Related Posts to Safest Electric Space Heaters
+Related Posts to How to Choose the Safest Electric Space Heaters

 - Electric Baseboard Heating Pros and Cons